grjkz/Validations/README.md

 * Checks incoming data against constraints to ensure that it is valid before saving it to the database
 * Simple example
 	* Checking that the input is a valid email address is not nil
-* Two kinds of validations
+* Two kinds of Acrive Record objects when validation happen
-	* Database level validation
+	* Database level
-	* Model level validation
+	* Model level
 *

 ## Why use validations?